 Assistance from Social Development Commission in Milwaukee.

 Social Development Commission is the government supported community action agency for Milwaukee County Wisconsin.
-They administer numerous assistance programs for the region, ranging from funds or loans to pay bills up to job placement, education, and self-sufficiency.
-Some of the primary resources and services in the greater Milwaukee region are below.
+They offer funds or loans to pay bills up to job placement, education, and self-sufficiency.
+Some of the primary financial resources and grant programs in the greater Milwaukee region are below.
+Find how to get help from Social Development Commission.

 Financial assistance from Social Development Commission (SDC)